Level of Study

 Objectives and Content

-The course aims to give students insight into central topics in modern English linguistics and to introduce students to linguistics theories and/or methods that can be of use in depicting present day English from an academic and linguistic perspective.
+The course aims to give students insight into central topics in modern English linguistics and to introduce students to linguistic theories and/or methods for the scientific description of Present-Day English.

 ENG223 is an elective course in the specialization in English at the 200-level.